A Unified Review of Deep Learning for Automated Medical Coding

-However, two main challenges remain in processing medical text and automated coding. \textbf{(1) Noisy and Lengthy Clinical Notes.} Clinical notes contain many professional medical vocabularies and noisy information such as non-standard synonyms and misspellings.
-They are usually lengthy documents containing many types of clinical information such as health profiles, lab tests, radiology reports, operative reports, and medications.
+However, three main challenges remain in processing medical text and automated coding. \paragraph{(1) Noisy and Lengthy Clinical Notes.} Clinical notes contain many professional medical vocabularies and noisy information such as non-standard synonyms and misspellings.
+They are usually lengthy documents containing many types of clinical information, such as health profiles, lab tests, radiology reports, operative reports, and medications.
 Thus, they typically have hundreds or even thousands of words.
 Some patients with long hospital stays may have much longer written notes.
 Additionally, writing styles can vary from one healthcare professional to another, with domain-specific lingo giving a given word different meanings depending on context.
-The medical practice also evolves with time, with coding systems and notation changing from one year to another. \paragraph{(2) High-dimensional Medical Codes.} Medical notes are associated with multiple diagnoses, which is usually treated as a multi-label extreme classification problem containing a large label set.
+The medical practice also evolves with time, with coding systems and notation changing from one year to another. \paragraph{(2) High-dimensional Medical Codes.} Medical notes are associated with multiple diagnoses, usually treated as a multi-label extreme classification problem containing a large label set.
 The high-dimensional label space has thousands of codes.
-For example, ICD9 and ICD10 coding systems have more than 14,000 and 68,000 codes, respectively.
+For example, ICD-9 and ICD-10 coding systems have more than 14,000 and 68,000 codes, respectively.
 The space of target classes is exponential to the number of output classes making it extremely challenging when facing high-dimensional medical ontologies. \paragraph{(3) Imbalanced Classes} A patient typically is diagnosed with only a couple of codes over the whole coding space, while patients with complicated diseases are associated with dozens of codes.
-Moreover, because of the existence of common diseases and rare diseases, the distribution of medical codes in an EHR system has the class imbalance issue, also known as the long-tail phenomenon.
+Moreover, because of the existence of common and rare diseases, the distribution of medical codes in an EHR system is imbalanced, also known as the long-tail phenomenon.
 For example, the distribution is highly skewed in the MIMIC-III dataset~\cite{johnson2016mimic}, as shown in Fig.~\ref{fig:ICD_dist}\footnote{The number documents on the y-axis, rather than the number of visits, follows the convention of \citet{mullenbach2018explainable} and is mostly used in NLP community.}.
 The limitation of data acquisition also exacerbates the imbalance.
 The data from intensive care units such as the MIMIC-III contains severe cases with other complications.
 Patient records of the visit to general practitioners only have some general codes.